Arwekoji/stormworks_projects-Lua-/README.md

  BOOL - Working only with logical signals

- MATH - Working only with arithmetic signals
+ MATH - Working only with number signals

- CONV - Working with logical and arithmetic signals
+ CONV - Working in converted pairs with logical, number and composite signals

- CTRL - Working with composite signals, in addition can work with logical, arithmetic and sound signals
+ CTRL - Working with all signals (except video) for analogue displays and complex devices

- DISP - Working with video signal, in addition can work as CTRL
+ DISP - Working with video signal

 vehicles: